twidi/django-adv-cache-tag/README.md

 ## Installation

-`django-adv-cache-tag` is available on Pypi:
+`django-adv-cache-tag` is available on PyPI:

 ```
 pip install django-adv-cache-tag
 ```

-Or you can find it on github: https://github.com/twidi/django-adv-cache-tag
+Or you can find it on Github: https://github.com/twidi/django-adv-cache-tag

 When installed, just add `adv_cache_tag` to your `INSTALLED_APPS` in the `settings.py` file of your django project.